November to January - watch out for downed Westland petrels

 Our Mission is to achieve this through research, education, awareness, advocacy and practical projects, founded on strong science.

-Penguins and other seabirds are a treasure or taonga, and we strive to protect and conserve them and their habitat – the wider marine and coastal environment.
+Penguins and other sea and shore birds are a treasure or taonga, and we strive to protect and conserve them and their habitat – the wider marine and coastal environment.

 Sign up for our latest conservation news